gembaadvantage/uplift-action/README.md

 ### Inputs

-Customisable inputs can be provided through the use of the `step.with` keys:
+Customisable inputs can be provided through the `with` keys:

 | Name    | Required | Type    | Default  | Description                                                                                                       |
 | ------- | -------- | ------- | -------- | ----------------------------------------------------------------------------------------------------------------- |